Corruption in the Democratic Republic of the Congo: Corruption Perceptions Index

-The table above shows how the Democratic Republic of the Congo fared in eight successive years of Transparency International's ranking of 180 countries in the Corruption Perceptions Index.
+The table above shows how the Democratic Republic of the Congo fared in nine successive years of Transparency International's ranking of 180 countries (from 2017-2024) or 182 countries (2025) in the Corruption Perceptions Index.
 Countries are scored on a scale from 0 ("highly corrupt") to 100 ("very clean") and then ranked by score; the country ranked first is perceived to have the most honest public sector.